mohanr/FieldStatistics/README.md

 stored _timestamp_ and the new one is more than 30 days, the old _Histogram_ is removed from the Map and the new one stored.
 We wait till 30 days pass and repeat the same procedure.

+## Storage
+This part is as yet unexplored.

+1. Storage of timestamps and values can utilize either a timeseries database or file formats like Avro or Parquet.

+2. Similarly _HdrHistograms_ can be stored in a timeseries database too.
+This datastructure aggregates values and calculates percentiles already.
+So storing multiplee _HdrHistograms_ for various periods in such a DB and aggregating the _HdrHistograms_ when needed will be a powerful data analysis technique.